Applying for a New CDL in California

-- Class A: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds, including any under Class B and C.
+- Class A: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 lbs or more, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 lbs, including any under Class B and C.

-- Class B: Any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR, including any under Class C.
+- Class B: Any single vehicle with a GVWR of 26,001 lbs or more, or any such vehicle towing a vehicle not in excess of 10,000 lbs GVWR, including any under Class C.

-- Class C: A Class C vehicle that carries hazardous materials; or, with endorsements, a 15-passenger van (if you're employed to do so).
+- Class C: A Class C vehicle that carries hazardous materials; or, with endorsements, a 16 passengers or more capacity.
+This includes the driver.

 There are the five endorsements that you can apply for.
 Each requires knowledge (written) tests, and driving (skills) tests.

 - T―Double/Triple Trailers (knowledge test only)